invadelabs/drewwiki/Main_Page.md

 This is a collection of randomness I've encountered and configured for my Linux desktop, laptop, and servers (Fedora, Ubuntu, and CentOS).

-Contact info: drew @ readytoinvade . com
+Contact info: drew AT readytoinvade DOT com

 ------------------------------------------------------------------------